-Periodontal surgery pertains to an advanced periodontal disease treatment performed to regenerate.
-And restore the normal form, contour, and function of periodontal structures that were damaged or lost due to periodontal gum disease in San Marcos.
+Periodontal surgery pertains to an advanced periodontal disease treatment performed to regenerate and restore the normal form, contour, and function of periodontal structures that were damaged or lost due to periodontal gum disease.

 The procedure is likewise considered a cosmetic dental procedure because it may also help improve the appearance of the patient’s smile.
 An understanding of periodontal surgery is important to achieve treatment success, and that’s what we will help you with.

 In this article is an overview of the procedure – what it designed to do, how it is done, who it is for, what patients can expect after, and much more.

 Periodontal surgery is often done in patients with periodontitis.
 Periodontitis is an advanced form of periodontal gum disease characterized by the destruction of the supporting apparatus of the teeth.

 Periodontal surgery is ideal for patients who are in good general health.
 As your dentist take your full medical history, be sure to mention all your health problems, allergy, and medications or supplements you’re taking if any.

 Don’t hold back on information, so your dentist will know exactly whether or not it is advisable for you to undergo the procedure.